-When comparing CopperCube vs Crystal Space 3D, the Slant community recommends Crystal Space 3D for most people.
+When comparing CopperCube vs Crystal Space 3D, the Slant community recommends CopperCube for most people.
 In the question“What are the best 3D game engines?”
-Crystal Space 3D is ranked 37th while CopperCube is ranked 40th.
-The most important reason people chose Crystal Space 3D is:
+CopperCube is ranked 25th while Crystal Space 3D is ranked 44th.

 Ranked in these QuestionsQuestion Ranking